-We map how your shares spread and nudge them in the right direction
+We map how your shares spread and target them to patients in your network

 You can see your impact when we help patients due to your sharing

 Will began his career working at the FDA Office of Orphan Drug Products.
 While there, he led an internal study to determine why drug candidates for rare disease patients were not approved.
 A surprisingly large proportion of these drugs were abandoned because of an inability to find patients.
 After the FDA, Will spent 7 years at Baxter Healthcare, eventually managing all US production of rare disease plasma products, leading a staff of 100 personnel and a budget of $20 million.
 After reading about the MIT initiative to find “needle-in-a-haystack” targets, he contacted the lab, left Baxter, built WeHealth to connect patients with advocacy groups and clinical research, solving the problem that he observed at the FDA.
 Will holds a BS in Biological Sciences from Stanford University and an MBS in Biotechnology from Keck Graduate Institute.

 Mahrad manages external operations, business partnerships, and strategic initiatives.
 As a committed rare disease advocate, he hopes to utilize his passion for serving marginalized patient populations in society towards improving patient outcomes and enhancing the quality of care through facilitating the development of innovative new treatments and healthcare technologies.
 Mahrad was born and raised in Walnut Creek, CA and graduated from Loyola Marymount University in 2016 with a Bachelor of Science in Biology.
 He is now pursuing his Master of Business and Science in Biotech Management at Keck Graduate Institute in Los Angeles, where he will graduate in the Spring of 2018.